Delegate in the Right Order and Avoid the $30K Rehiring Cost: Sequence for $80K–$120K Operators

 Timeline: 4 weeks of systems work before the first hire.

-6 months for the full team to be built. +$25K monthly revenue = $300K annually.
+6 months for the full team to be built. +$25K monthly revenue added, or $300K annually.
+Zero failed hires.

-Mei spent 15 hours weekly answering questions = more time than before hire.
+Mei spent 15 hours weekly answering questions, more time than before hire.
 The specialist quit after 4 months, frustrated.

 Cost: $20K salary + $5K recruiting = $25K wasted.

-Ran sequence properly:
+She ran the sequence properly:

 Spent 2 weeks documenting delivery systems (before rehiring)